anantasur/node-ci-server/README.md

-my_ci_server
+Node continous integration  server
 ============

-make a ci server using js that will work with git repositories
+make a ci server using js that will work with git repositories for node applictions